openrewrite/rewrite-docs/running-recipes/getting-started.md

 You can search through all of the recipes in the [OpenRewrite docs](https://docs.openrewrite.org/reference/recipes).
 Each recipe page has instructions for how to import the recipe and what parameters (if any) need to be included.
 {% endhint %}

 Let's pretend that you want to migrate JUnit 4 to JUnit 5 in a Spring project you have.
-If you take a look at the [Usage section](https://docs.openrewrite.org/reference/recipes/java/spring/boot2/springboot2junit4to5migration#usage) in the [JUnit 4 to 5 migration recipe](https://docs.openrewrite.org/reference/recipes/java/spring/boot2/springboot2junit4to5migration), you'll see what you need to include in your `build.gradle` or `pom.xml` file in order to use this recipe.
+If you take a look at the [Usage section](https://docs.openrewrite.org/reference/recipes/java/spring/boot2/springboot2junit4to5migration#usage) in the [JUnit 4 to 5 migration recipe](https://docs.openrewrite.org/reference/recipes/java/spring/boot2/springboot2junit4to5migration), you'll see what you need to include in your `build.gradle(.kts)` or `pom.xml` file in order to use this recipe.

 Below, we'll walk through the [Maven](getting-started.md#maven--external-modules) and [Gradle](getting-started.md#gradle--external-modules) changes and provide some additional context around said changes.